 The scene in Baby Jane? where Jane kicks the crippled Blanche almost senseless on the floor was Bette’s golden opportunity to take her aggression towards Joan out on Joan.
 It was rehearsed and shot with Bette kicking a dummy, but for the close-ups, Joan herself had to be there on the floor, taking the beating.

 Bette was supposed to just pretend to kick Joan.

 But perhaps not surprisingly, Bette kicked Joan for real.
 Bette always insisted that:

 “I barely touched her!”

-But somehow gossip columnist Hedda Hopper was led to believe, and write in her column, that Bette’s…accidental…kick to Joan
+But somehow gossip columnist Hedda Hopper was led to believe, and write in her column, that one of Bette’s “accidental” kicks to Joan:

 “Raised a fair lump on Joan’s head.”

-But it wasn’t just Bette who dished the physical punishment.
-Joan had her opportunity to make Bette suffer during the scene where Jane pulls the crippled Blanche from her bed and down the hall.
-Joan decided this would be a good day to wear a lead-lined weight lifting belt to the set.
-And she did!
-Apparently when the scene finished filming, Bette screamed bloody murder because her back was in so much pain.
+It wasn’t just Bette who dished out the physical punishment.
+Joan had her own opportunity to make Bette suffer in the scene where Jane pulls the crippled Blanche from her bed and down the hall.

 The Hollywood Hills in Whatever Happened to Baby Jane